mgharvey/mgharvey.github.io/people.md

 ### Prospective students
 ***

-I am not currently taking new graduate students.
-I anticipate having space and funding for new students in a few years, so please watch this space!
+We are not currently taking new graduate students.
+We anticipate having space and funding for new students in a year or two, so please watch this space!
 <br><br>